Southern Yakutia (Sakha)

 “That was near my village,” Boris said somberly, “It was a

-“You are right because almost everything is appalling, appalling,
+“You are right because almost everything is appalling,

 for centuries, but there’s growing animosity today between our peoples.
 Tell

-me, Comrade Boris; what is becoming of our sense of humanity?”
+me, Comrade Boris, what is becoming of our sense of humanity?”

 Boris sighed.
 “We are sick.
 All of us are sick.
 We are all